ohikhatemenG/Machine-Learning-Azure-Capstone/README.md

 # Machine-Learning-Azure-Capstone
 This is a repository for Machine Learning Engineer for Azure Nanodegree
-# The main Objective of this Project
+# An overview of the Project
 The main objective of this project is to use the Azure Machine Learning Hyper Drive and AutoMl platform and capabilities to build a machine learning model and deploy the best model based based on the performance evaluation metric.
 See the Architecture diagram for more insights below
 <img src='https://github.com/ohikhatemenG/Machine-Learning-Azure-Capstone/blob/main/Architecture%20Diagram%202.png'>